This is a portability release that adds support for MacOS 10.

 of the bounce message code) is that I've implemented the

-new option “immediate”, which tells postoffice
+new option "`immediate`", which tells [postoffice](class:caps)

 to attempt to immediately deliver mail to remote recipients.